quyencodes/fullstack-concepts/README.md

 },
 ```

-### Test on the Browser

-1. Write `npm run build` in the terminal.
+2. Write `npm run build` in the terminal.
 Build involves telling webpack we want to generate the files and put them in the `/dist` folder.
 You should see two files output to the dist folder called bundle.js and index.html.
 These are the files webpack has bundled and the browser is parsing.
 Now write `npm run dev` to begin the webpack-dev server and to get the code on the browser locally.

-2. Now open up your favorite browser, put
+3. Now open up your favorite browser, put
 ```
 http://localhost:3000
 ```